Brownian limits, local limits and variance asymptotics for convex hulls in the ball: Introduction

-The mean values of these functionals, as well as their counterparts for $K_n$, are well-studied and for a complete account we refer to the surveys of Affentranger \cite{Af}, Buchta \cite{Bu1}, Gruber \cite{Gr}, Schneider \cite{Sc1, Sc2}, and Weil and Wieacker \cite{WW}), together with Chapter 8.2 in Schneider and Weil \cite{SW}.
-There has been recent progress in establishing higher order and asymptotic normality results for these functionals, for various choices of $K$.
-We signal the important breakthroughs by Reitzner \cite{Re}, B\'ar\'any and Reitzner \cite{BR2}, B\'ar\'any et al. \cite{BFV}, and Vu \cite{VV05,VV}.
-These results, together with those of Schreiber and Yukich \cite{SY}, are difficult and technical, with proofs relying upon tools from convex geometry and probability, including martingales, concentration inequalities, and Stein's method.
-When $K$ is the unit radius $d$-dimensional ball $\B_d$ centered at the origin, Schreiber and Yukich \cite{SY} establish variance asymptotics for $f_0(K_\la)$, but, up to now, little is known regarding explicit variance asymptotics for other functionals of $K_\la$.
+The mean values of these functionals on general convex polytopes, as well as their counterparts for $K_n$, have been widely studied, and for a complete account we refer to the surveys of Affentranger \cite{Af}, Buchta \cite{Bu1}, Gruber \cite{Gr}, Reitzner \cite{ReBook}, Schneider \cite{Sc1,Sc2} and Weil and Wieacker \cite{WW}, together with Chapter~8.2 in Schneider and Weil \cite{SW}.
+There has been recent progress in establishing higher order and asymptotic normality results for these functionals, for various choices of~$K$.
+We signal the important breakthroughs by Reitzner \cite{Re}, B\'ar\'any and Reitzner \cite{BR2}, B\'ar\'any et al. \cite{BFV}, Pardon \cite{Pa} and Vu \cite{VV05,VV}.
+These results, together with those of Schreiber and Yukich \cite{SY}, are difficult and technical, with proofs relying upon tools from convex geometry and probability, including martingales, concentration inequalities and Stein's method.
+When $K$ is the unit radius $d$-dimensional ball $\B^d$ centered at the origin, Schreiber and Yukich \cite{SY} establish variance asymptotics for $f_0(K_\la)$ as $\la\to\infty$, but up to now little is known regarding explicit variance asymptotics for other functionals of $K_\la$.

 This paper has the following goals.
-We first study two processes in {\it formal space-time} $\R^{d-1}\times \R_+$, one termed the {\em parabolic growth process} and denoted by $\Psi$, and a {\em dual process termed the parabolic hull process}, here denoted by $\Phi$.
+We first study two processes in \textit{formal space--time} $\R^{d-1}\times\R_+$, one termed the \textit{paraboloid growth process} and denoted by~$\Psi$, and a second termed the \textit{paraboloid hull process}, denoted by $\Phi$.
 While the first process was introduced in \cite{SY}, the second has apparently not been considered before.
-When $K= \B_d$, an embedding of convex sets into the space of continuous functions on the unit sphere $\S_{d-1}$, together with a re-scaling, show that these processes are naturally suited to the study of $K_\la$.
-The spatial localization can be exploited to describe first and second order asymptotics of functionals of $K_\la$.
-Many of our main results, described as follows, are obtained via consideration of the processes $\Psi$ and $\Phi$.
+When $K= \B^d$, an embedding of convex sets into the space of continuous functions on $\S^{d-1}$, together with a re-scaling, show that these processes are naturally suited to the study of $K_\la$.
+Their spatial localization can be exploited to describe first and second order asymptotics of functionals of $K_\la$.
+Many of our main results, described as follows, are obtained via geometric properties of the processes $\Psi$ and $\Phi$.
 Our goals are as follows: